Food jagsRefusal to eat; Fear of new foods

-- Never coerce a child to eat.
+- Never try to force a child to eat.
 Mealtime should not be a time of fighting.
 Children will eat when hungry.

-- Avoid high-sugar snacks in between meals to allow children to become sufficiently hungry.
+- Avoid high-sugar and empty calorie snacks in between meals to allow children to build up an appetite for healthy foods.

 FEAR OF NEW FOODS

 Fear of new foods is common in children, and new foods should not be forced on a child.
-Many exposures are needed before a child will be brave enough to taste a new food.
+A child may need to be offered a new food 8 to 10 times before accepting it.
 Continuing to offer new foods will help increase the likelihood that your child will eventually taste and maybe even like a new food.

 Try not to label your child's eating habits.
-Food preferences change with time, and just because Sally didn't like carrots the first time she tried them doesn't mean she will not like them later on.
-It may seem like a waste of food at first, but over the long run a child who accepts a large variety of food makes meal planning and preparation easier.
+Food preferences change with time, so a child may grow to like a food previously rejected.
+It may seem like a waste of food at first, but over the long run, a child who accepts a large variety of food makes meal planning and preparation easier.

 REFUSING TO EAT WHAT IS SERVED

-Allowing your child to be in control of food intake may seem hard at first, especially if you grew up with rules and rewards.
+Allowing your child to be in control of food intake may seem hard at first.
 However, it will help promote healthy eating habits for a lifetime.

 Ogata BN, Hayes D. Position of the Academy of Nutrition and Dietetics: nutrition guidance for healthy children ages 2 to 11 years.
 J Acad Nutr Diet.
 2014;114(8):1257-76.
 PMID: 25060139 www.ncbi.nlm.nih.gov/pubmed/25060139.